vplesko/OrbLang/README.md

 # Orb

 Orb is a general-purpose compiled programming language.
-It features strict typing, compile-time computations, and manual memory management.
+It features static typing, manual memory management, and extensive compile-time computations.
+Identifiers, types, and even Orb code itself are all first-class values during compilation of Orb programs (referred to as evaluation time).

 **This project is a hobby effort and very much a work in progress.
 A good number of key features are still missing and the tooling may not be very user-friendly.**

-> Check `doc/examples` for some examples for Orb code.
+> **Check `doc/examples` for some examples for Orb code.**

 ## Install